 If you’ve been searching for a simple sourdough focaccia recipe that’s flexible, flavorful, and beginner-friendly, this is it.
 Whether you’re baking it the next morning, turning it into sandwich bread, using it for sourdough bread recipes, or just making a batch for fun because you love that sourdough love, this focaccia delivers every time.

-Easy Sourdough Focaccia Bread Recipe
+Sourdough Focaccia

 Ingredients